ShareDeng/learngit/readme.txt

 Git is a dietribution version control system.
-Git is free software distributed under the GPI.
+Git is free a software distributed under the GPI.
 Git has multable index called stage.
 Git tracks changes.
 xyt i love you.